Lusislab/PC-based-analysis-from-gene-list/README.md

 deposited by Marcus

-R-scripts which pull specific datasets from the Lusislab SQL server, then takes user-defined lists to asses variation of gene sets across the HMDP
+R-scripts which pull specific datasets from the Lusislab SQL server, then takes user-defined lists to assess variation of gene sets across the HMDP

-This example focuses on the atherosclerosis study, where a list of human GWAS candidate genes are used to generante the PCs and correlated against traits
+This example focuses on the atherosclerosis study, where a list of human GWAS candidate genes are used to generate the PCs and correlated against traits

 # Packages used
 ### RODBC